Mike Crangle

-Michael Crangle (born February 3, 1947) is an American former professional football defensive end who played one season in the National Football League (NFL) for the New Orleans Saints.
+Michael Crangle (born February 3, 1947) is an American former professional football player who was a defensive end for one season with the New Orleans Saints of the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and UT Martin Skyhawks and was a fourth-round selection in the 1972 NFL draft by the Saints.
 He also had a stint with the Oakland Raiders.

 Early life

 Crangle was born on February 3, 1947, in Chicago, Illinois.
 He attended Hower High School in Ohio for three seasons.
 He played football as a junior but was not allowed to play as a senior as he transferred to Central High School in Akron.
 He played basketball in his one year at Central, helping them reach the state playoff semifinals.
 After graduating, he worked as a sailor in the Great Lakes for one year before being drafted to serve in the United States Army.
 He was stationed at Virginia Beach from May 1966 to May 1968, playing for a military service basketball team.